HCMID/CitableTeiReaders.jl/README.md

 # CitableTeiReaders.jl

-A Julia module for converting TEI XML documents to instances of a `CitableCorpus`.
+A Julia module for reading documents in a variety of formats to instances of a `CitableCorpus`.